VTiS15/UNOBot/README.md

 Play a Skip Everyone card by entering `[color]skip`, just like what you'd enter for a normal skip.\
 Play a Wild Draw Color Card by entering `[color]+color`.
 # Similar Project
 * [UNOBot by Exium](https://top.gg/bot/565305035592957954): The inspiration of this bot.
 It works in almost the exact same way as this bot does.
 However, it only features the original game of UNO!.
-It's a public bot and frequent lags, bugs, and downtime are the crux of the matter.
+It's a public bot and the frequent lags, bugs, and downtime are the crux of the matter.
 It's what pushed me to create this bot.